Prepaid Card Chargebacks: A Growing Threat to Your Bottom Line

 Can a customer request a prepaid or gift card chargeback?
 The answer is yes, even if the purpose and process for doing so are both a little murky.

-In this article, we’ll discuss how fraud works on a prepaid card, as well as prepaid card chargebacks are and the types of prepaid cards they pertain to.
-We’ll also look at how these chargebacks are filed, and how to prevent them.
+In this article, we’ll take a look at how prepaid card chargebacks work, how they’re filed, and the types of cards they pertain to.
+We’ll also discuss valid and invalid reasons for prepaid card disputes, and talk about ways to prevent and respond to them.

 Recommended reading